How to install LogChimp on Ubuntu?

 LATEST_RELEASE_TAG=$(curl --silent "https://api.github.com/repos/logchimp/logchimp/releases/latest" | grep '"tag_name":' | sed -E 's/.*"([^"]+)".*/\1/')

-# Downloading logchimp server to current directory
+# Download the LogChimp server to the current directory

 sudo curl -L -o logchimp-server.tar.gz "https://api.github.com/repos/logchimp/logchimp/tarball/$LATEST_RELEASE_TAG"

-After extracting the files to current directory.
+After extracting the files to the current directory.

 # Delete the zip file (optional)